 Years later, married with kids, I know what it’s like to want to keep some things private.
 Except it’s not my husband whose become too intimate, it’s my kids.
 There’s just some things my kids don’t need to see.
 But since my kids have never met a door they didn’t want to open, keeping the mystery alive is relatively hopeless, at least without a locksmith.

-Days later, my 5-year-old becomes confused after seeing me in the shower after I’ve had a meeting with a very aggressive Italian bikini-waxer whose idea of ”Just a normal bikini wax” bears a striking similarity to an 1800’s Apache scalping an enemy.
-My labia survive “Pubes Last Stand,” but I can’t survive my kid looking at me, nearly breaking out into tears saying, “Mommy, something happened to your penis.”
+Days later, it’s my 5-year-old who becomes confused.
+See I’ve just seen a very aggressive Italian bikini-waxer whose idea of “just a normal bikini wax” bares a striking similarity to an 1800’s Apache Indian scalping an enemy.
+My labia survive “Pubes Last Stand.”
+But I can’t survive my kid looking at me and nearly breaking out into tears saying, “Mommy, something happened to your penis.”

 It’s all just too intimate.

-But I didn’t anticipate that life with kids is one constant over-share where nothing is sacred and everything is done with an audience (all under the age of 6.)
+But I didn’t anticipate that life with kids would be one constant over-share where nothing is sacred and everything is done with an audience.

-THE TRUTH IS: I miss my privacy.
-Sure, I could lock the doors, but then a private moment becomes “How quickly will they break down this door?”
+The truth is, I miss my privacy.
+Sure I could lock the doors, but then a private moment becomes “How quickly will they break down this door?”
 Howard Stern’s not the only one who wants to keep pooping private, I do.
 And birth control pills, and Monostat, and eyebrow tweezing and Spanx and tampons and bikini waxes.
-Not everything needs to be seen.
-By toddler-witnesses, who may be at the park and say, “Mommy made a toy disappear in her penis.”
-Or something embarrassing like that.
+Not everything needs to be seen by tiny witnesses who may be at the park someday and say, “Mommy made a toy disappear in her penis.”
+Or, something embarrassing like that.

-THE ADVICE I DIDN’T ASK FOR: In a few short years, my kids will have no interest in barging in on me showering and will no longer be curious what my birth control pills are.
+But in a few short years, my kids will have no interest in barging in on me showering and will no longer be curious what my birth control pills are.
 And a few years after that, they won’t have much interest in me, except when I can drive them to a friend’s or give them cash for the mall.
 Getting barged in on will seem like a distant memory.
-And in my someday empty house, I’ll miss the days when the only way I could pee, was with an audience.
+And in my someday empty house, I’ll miss the days when the only way I could pee was with an audience.